chepark/galleria/README.md

 ## ⚙️ Features

-- Play the slide show, checking the flow with progress bar on the underside.
+- Play the slide show, checking the flow with progress bar on the downside.
 - View a large image of a painting with a modal.
 - Responsive design for mobile, table, and PC.